gsbirch/verification-tool-benchmarks/readme.md

 # Generating Tests

 The `build.py` does a few things to get ready to run the suite of test cases.
-It reads in all the test cases packed into csv files, creates files containing the plans to test, and commands to test those files.
+It reads in all the test cases which are packed into CSV files, creates new files containing the plans to test, and creates commands to test those files.
 Finally, it generates a shell script which runs each test generated, and reports whether each plan in the test suite was verified by the tool.
 It will also print out the java command necessary to run each tests if you wish to investigate one further.

 Each test is given a name, based on its parameters from its CSV entry.
 A test is uniquely identified by its `problem` (with the `.txt` removed), `goal` (cast to an integer), and `solution_index` entries.
 Thus, for the purposes of this tool, each test receives the name `{problem}_{goal}_{solution_index}`